xxatsushixx/htmlv/README.md

 ## Attributes and Styles

 ### Time Management Properties
-- length: Specifies the duration of an element (e.g., length: 10s; or length: 50%;).
+- time-length: Specifies the duration of an element (e.g., time-length: 10s; or time-length: 50%;).
-- start: Time offset from the beginning of the parent scene (e.g., start: 5s;).
+- time-start: Time offset from the beginning of the parent scene (e.g., time-start: 5s;).
-- end: Time offset to the end of the element within the parent scene (e.g., end: 15s;).
+- time-end: Time offset to the end of the element within the parent scene (e.g., time-end: 15s;).
 - time-position: Controls the temporal positioning of an element.
   - Values: static, relative, absolute, fixed.
 - time-margin: Adjusts the starting point of an element relative to its natural start time.
 - time-padding: Extends the duration of an element by adding time at the end.
 - time-margin-start, time-margin-end: Individual control over start and end margins.